techidaily/site-win11-tips/source/_posts/how-to-fix-the-unrealcefsubprocess-high-cpu-and-ram-usage-on-windows.md

  UnrealCEFSubprocess is a legitimate Valorant process, so it shouldn't overload your system resources.
 If this process starts to strain your hardware and cause CPU, RAM, or GPU usage to spike in the Task Manager, it's either not functioning correctly, or other processes are interfering with it.

- As many users pointed out in a[Reddit thread](https://www.reddit.com/r/ValorantTechSupport/comments/z66n1b/unrealcefsubprocessexe%5Fmultiplying%5Fand%5Fputting/) , one of the major causes of high resource consumption by this process is the interference from Windows' built-in security suite, Windows Defender, and third-party antivirus software, primarily AVG antivirus and Avast antivirus.
+ As many users pointed out in a [Reddit thread](https://www.reddit.com/r/ValorantTechSupport/comments/z66n1b/unrealcefsubprocessexe%5Fmultiplying%5Fand%5Fputting/) , one of the major causes of high resource consumption by this process is the interference from Windows' built-in security suite, Windows Defender, and third-party antivirus software, primarily AVG antivirus and Avast antivirus.
 If you are using security software, then it might be causing the issue.

 ## Can You Disable the UnrealCEFSubprocess Process via the Task Manager?